Mazagon Dock Shipbuilders: Kalvari-class submarine

+US Navy

+In September 2023, MDL became the second Indian shipyard after the Kattupalli Shipyard of Larsen & Toubro to sign a Master Ship Repair Agreement (MSRA) with the US Government, represented by NAVSUP Fleet Logistics Center (FLC) Yokosuka, for United States Navy's Military Sealift Command Fleet Support Ships.
+The ships operated by MSC are non-commissioned US Navy “support vessels” with civilian crews bearing the prefix “USNS”.
+Under the agreement, the US Naval ships of the Central Command that are in voyage are to be repaired in India.

+Upcoming projects

+P-75(I) submarine

+MDL's joint venture with ThyssenKrupp, a German conglomerate, is the sole contender for the Indian Navy's P-75(I) submarine program.
+Commercial negotiations with the Ministry of Defence began in January 2025.

 Commercial projects

 Offshore platforms

 MDL builds offshore oil drilling platforms.
 It operates facilities at Alcock, Mumbai, and Nhava Yard for the construction of platforms with wellhead, water injection and production separator and glycol process capabilities, as well as jackup rigs, SBMs and other offshore structures.

 Repair and maintenance jobs on offshore rigs are undertaken at Alcock; jackets up to 80 m length and 2,200-tonne weight can be constructed.
-At Nhava, jackets up to 80 m length and 2,300-tonne weight, main decks up to 550-tonne weight and helipads of 160-tonne weight can be constructed.
+At Nhava, jackets up to 80 m length and 2,300-tonne weight, main decks up to 550-tonne weight, and helipads of 160-tonne weight can be constructed.

 The yard builds specialist vessels able to clean oil spills and fight fires on offshore drilling platforms.

 A welding training school develops and maintains welding techniques and procedures.